 Regardless of what your next career move is, transitional periods like this one are usually the perfect time to get entrepreneurial and proactive about your career.
 Not sure where exactly to start?
 Here are some ideas to get you going.

 Networking sometimes gets a bad rap for being disingenuous.
-But attending industry events, asking current employees out for coffee or simply jumping on a quick informational phone call is a great way to find out about new opportunities and keep on top of industry trends as you mull that next career step.
+But attending online industry events, asking current employees out for a virtual coffee or simply jumping on a quick informational phone call is a great way to find out about new opportunities and keep on top of industry trends as you mull that next career step.

 If you’re new to networking and the idea of attending a meetup seems intimidating, try approaching someone inside the industry for some help first.
 “What I’ve seen work really well from attending networking events and meetups myself is teaming up with somebody that you already know from that particular industry,” suggests career coach Elisha Gray.
 “Having that one person to introduce you to people and create a warm interpersonal connection — i.e. ‘Hey, you’re interested in this, you should have a conversation’ — I found that to be very effective.”